History of the United States Congress: Congress today

 The 117th Congress (2021-2022) saw the Democrats retain control of the House after losing 13 seats in the 2020 elections for the House of Representatives.
 The Senate became evenly split between Republicans (50 seats) and Democrats plus independents (Bernie Sanders and Angus King) who caucus with Democrats (48+2).
-As such, Democrats virtually gained control of the Senate because the Vice President, Kamala Harris, has tat the GOP would reclaim control of both chambers in the 2022 elections.
-With the Russian invasion of Ukraine in early 2022, this Congress has proposed legislation to provide financial and material aid to Ukraine in its defense of its territorial borders and sovereignty.
-The Defending Ukraine Sovereignty Act of 2022 aims to counter Russian aggression in the region by imposing sanctions on Russian entities and expedite security assistance to Ukraine.
+As such, Democrats virtually gained control of the Senate because the vice president, Kamala Harris, has the power to cast tie-breaking votes in Senate.
+With Democratic politicians gaining control or majority of the presidency, the Senate, and the House, the Democratic Party regained significant political power after the 2020 election cycle.